-where P(X) is the probability of X successes in n trials when the probability of a success in ANY ONE TRIAL is p.
+where b(x) is the probability of X successes in n trials when the probability of a success in ANY ONE TRIAL is p.
+And of course q=(1-p) and is the probability of a failure in any one trial.

 We can see now why the combinatorial formula is also called the binomial coefficient because it reappears here again in the binomial probability function.
 For the binomial formula to work, the probability of a success in any one trial must be the same from trial to trial, or in other words, the outcomes of each trial must be independent.
 Flipping a coin is a binomial process because the probability of getting a head in one flip does not depend upon what has happened in PREVIOUS flips.
 (At this time it should be noted that using p for the parameter of the binomial distribution is a violation of the rule that population parameters are designated with Greek letters.
-In many textbooks θ (pronounced theta) is used instead of p and this is how it should be).
+In many textbooks $\theta$ (pronounced theta) is used instead of p and this is how it should be.

-Just like a set of data, a probability density function has a mean and a standard deviation.
+Just like a set of data, a probability density function has a mean and a standard deviation that describes the data set.
 For the binomial distribution these are given by the formulas:

-$$\mu = np$$

-$$\sigma = \sqrt{npq}$$
+$$\mu = np$$ $$\sigma = \sqrt{npq}$$